abandoft/.github/profile/README.md

 Please send an application email to moluopro@gmail.com

 ### Donate
-If you feel that our open source software is helpful to you, that's impossible.
+If you feel that our open source software is helpful to you, please [sponsor us](https://paypal.me/abandoft).

 ### Contact
 Website: www.abandoft.com